common name: black larder beetle, incinerator beetle

 - Ayuzawa C, Sekido I, Yamakawa K, Sakurai U, Kurata W, Yaginuma Y, Tokoro Y. 1972.
 Handbook of Silkworm Rearing.
 Fuji Publishing Company, Tokyo.
 211 pp.

 - Bennett GW, Owens JM, Corrigan RM.
 1988.
 Truman's Scientific Guide to Pest Control Operations, Fourth Edition.
 Edgell Communications, USA.
 522 pp.

 - Byrd JH, Castner JL.
 2009.
 Insects of forensic importance.
 In Byrd JH, Castner JL (Editors), Forensic Entomology: The Utility of Arthropods in Legal Investigations (2nd Edition). pp. 97-100.
-CRC Press, Boca Raton, FL.
+CRC Press, Boca Raton, USA.
 688 pp.

 - Champ BR.
 2003.
 Insect pests of stored products in Australia.
 In Prakash A, Rao J, Jayas DS, Allotey J (Editors), Insect Pests of Stored Products: A Global Scenario. pp. 89-141.
 Applied Zoologists Research Association, Cuttack, India.
 281 pp.

 - Coombs CW.
 1981.
 The development, fecundity and longevity of Dermestes ater DeGeer (Coleoptera: Dermestidae).
 Journal of Stored Products Research 17: 31-36.

 - Figueiredo Á. (2004).
 The Lisbon mummy project: the employment of non-destructive methods in mummy studies.
 Museu Nacional de Arqueologia.
 (12 April 2016)